Welcome to FlexColorScheme

 ColorSchemes.
 It offers different configuration options that you can use when you generate your

 ColorScheme from key colors.
 You can use this to make more saturated seed generated themes and themes with higher contrast.
-The advanced seeded
+Advanced seeded

-ColorScheme features are currently not available in Flutter directly.
-This includes using multiple key colors as seeds, custom minimum chroma levels and customized tone mapping to ColorScheme colors.
+ColorScheme features like these are currently not available in Flutter directly.
+This includes using multiple key colors as seed colors, custom minimum chroma levels and customized tone mapping to ColorScheme colors.

 With FlexColorScheme component themes, you use simple flat property values.
 No need for verbose Flutter SDK component sub-themes, with